10-Minute Sock Pumpkins Tutorial + Video!

 Supplies You Need for Making Sock Pumpkins

 Sock pumpkins are a great way to repurpose old socks that have developed holes, but you can also buy brand-new socks if you like.
-I chose a pack with multiple coordinating colors in this pretty textured knit.
+I chose a pack with multiple coordinating colors in a pretty textured knit.
+This large pack of fall socks on Amazon is similar and comes in beautiful colors!

 Besides socks, you’ll need a few other basic sewing supplies.